jeffreyqdd/harvardschool/monopoly/README.md

+# files and links
+1. Github contains project backups: http://www.github.com/jeffreyqdd

+2. Instructions are located in /text/instructions.txt
+    * it can also be accessed in game using the "-rule" command at the start of the game.

 # intro
 This is a C++ version of the popular board game Monopoly.
 It was written as the final project for the class Introduction to C++ programming.